finger563/cpswt-db/README.md

 ]
 ```

-## Database Proxy Interface
+## Database Interface

-The proxy wraps the database for interfacing with the subsystems.
+The interface wraps the database for interfacing with the subsystems.
 No
 other processes are allowed to write directly to the database, all
-their information must go through the proxy for conversion and
+their information must go through the interface for conversion and
 sanitization.
-The proxy is responsible with generation of the
+The interface is responsible with generation of the
 GUIDs/UUIDs used to identify objects throughout all projects.
 The
 subsystems request creation of new objects, transfer of objects, or
 retrieval of objects based on GUIDs.

+The interface will provide the requested object data in a consistent
+manner, formatted as JSON.
+The subsystems which receive these data can
+select the relevant keys and data they require from the object
+collection data.
+Finally, this JSON specification and database
+interface allow the subsystems to be relatively independent of each
+other, and not be strongly coupled to the other subsystems; i.e. two
+subsystems which must pass data between each other or trigger each
+other are not tightly coupled and do not need to specify and implement
+their own interfacing logic; instead they communicate with the
+database and request that the database trigger them when relevant data
+has been updated.
+Using this interaction paradigm, the subsystems can
+be swapped out transparently to the rest of the system if for instance
+the build or execution subsystems were needing to be replaced.

+The main functions of the database interface are
+  * Object data retrieval
+  * Object data creation
+  * Object data update
+  * Object data removal
+  * External entity (subsystem) notification upon data event filters

+The events on the database that the interface can generate are
+  * A new object of a specific type has been created
+  * An existing object of a specific type has been updated
+  * An existing object of a specific type has been removed

 ## Project Management Subsystem